Building a slide deck, pitch, or presentation? Here are the big takeaways:

 - Display: 800x600

-Keep in mind, of course, that those are bare minimum specs, and most computers that meet but don't exceed them will only be able to run the most basic of tasks.
-As TechRepublic's Nick Heath points out in his Spring Creators Update cheat sheet, Windows recommends at least 4GB of RAM, 128GB of storage space, and at least a 4th-generation Intel processor, far more than the minimum requirements.
+Keep in mind that those are bare minimum specs, and most computers that meet but don't exceed them will only be able to run the most basic of tasks.
+As TechRepublic's Nick Heath points out in his Windows 10 April 2018 Update cheat sheet, Windows recommends at least 4GB of RAM, 128GB of storage space, and at least a 4th-generation Intel processor, far more than the minimum requirements.

 It's also important to note that while the minimum requirements to run Windows 10 haven't changed, there are still a few select laptops that aren't eligible for the update.
 Those affected may already know, however, because they weren't able to receive the Fall Creators Update either.